Gambia Information Site

 Banjul CathederalDespite earlier predictions that the community would eventually be swamped by the Muslim majority their total numbers have in fact grown.
 This has been helped by the arrival of the new evangelical movements from other countries including West Africa.
 They have spurred some people with vigorous gospel speeches, local assistance, aid and have built a number of places of worship and who continue to get some willing converts.

 CrossCompared to the 19th and first half of the 20th century the faith is less about converting people than it is about re-enforcing the faith, supporting charity work in villages, education and giving skills assistance to help youth schemes.
 Today there is a network of countrywide churches with the most magnificent standing on Banjul's Daniel Goddard St. (formerly Hagan Street) known locally as "Cathedral".
-There are 42,500 Catholics who make up 2.4% of the population with a total of 24 priests and just over over 55 parishes.

 Christians work actively with Muslim communities all over the country on various projects and even accept them in their schools such as St. Augustine's High.
 There is also the Gambian Christian Council which is composed of various religions and denominations who discuss matters of common interest.